HomeDirectoriesBusiness Hours Optimization in Directory Listings

 • Customer Satisfaction by Time Period: Satisfaction scores segmented by time of service

-These metrics should be tracked at specific levels—by hour, day of week, season, and location—to identify patterns and optimization opportunities.
+Track these metrics by hour, day of week, season, and location to find patterns and opportunities.

 Quick Tip: Set up automated reports that flag underperforming time slots (hours with revenue per hour below a certain threshold) for potential hours adjustments.

-Follow this process to build a comprehensive hours analytics system:
+Follow this process to build a full hours analytics system:

 1. Data Source Integration: Connect POS systems, door counters, scheduling software, and directory platform analytics